yalue/l_system_3d/README.md

 config.)

-If you want a longer example, the default "config.txt" contains instructions for drawing the dragon curve, and is shown below:
+If you want a longer example, the default "config.txt" contains instructions for drawing a pair of connected dragon curves.
+A simpler, single, dragon-curve example can be obtained by replacing the contents of "config.txt" with the following lines:
 ```
 init F
 F F+G